Binning is sinning: morphological light-curve distortions due to finite integration time: Acknowledgments

 \section{Acknowledgments}

+We thank the referee Ron Gilliland for suggesting the comparison of the SC and LC data of TrES-2b, and other useful comments.
 DMK is supported by STFC, University College London, HATNet and the Harvard Smithsonian Center for Astrophysics.
 Special thanks to Gaspar Bakos for technical discussions on this subject.
 Thanks to G. Tinetti, J. P. Beaulieu, M. Swain, I. Waldmann and P. Deroo for useful comments in preparing this manuscript.

 \bsp